 Working with your hands allows you to position and align things fast with extra hand accuracy and makes it easy to add some ‘human touch’ into your designs by adding small rotations to the objects you are moving.

-You also have the ability to throw away (delete) the object you are moving by making a swing with your controller and letting go of the trigger - also great for releasing some stress after your design did not turn out the way you hoped it to be :)
+You also have the ability to throw away (delete) the object you are moving by making a swing with your controller and letting go of the trigger - also great for releasing some stress! :)